 - Noisy breathing during sleep (in infants and young children)

-In some cases, a person with a mildly deviated septum has symptoms only when he or she also has a Cold (an upper respiratory tract infection).
+In some cases, a person with a mildly deviated septum has symptoms only when he or she also has a cold.
 In these individuals, the respiratory infection triggers nasal inflammation that temporarily amplifies any mild airflow problems related to the deviated septum.
 Once the cold resolves, and the nasal inflammation subsides, symptoms of a deviated septum often resolve, too.

-Your First Visit: After discussing your symptoms, the primary care physician or specialist will inquire if you have ever incurred severe trauma to your nose and if you have had previous nasal surgery.
+After discussing your symptoms, the primary care physician or specialist will inquire if you have ever incurred severe trauma to your nose and if you have had previous nasal surgery.
 Next, an examination of the general appearance of your nose will occur, including the position of your nasal septum.
-This will entail the use of a bright light and a nasal speculum (an instrument that gently spreads open your nostril) to inspect the inside surface of each nostril.
+A nasal speculum (an instrument that gently spreads open your nostril) is used to inspect the inside surface of each nostril.
 Surgery may be the recommended treatment if the deviated septum is causing troublesome nosebleeds or recurrent sinus infections.
 Additional testing may be required in some circumstances.

-Septoplasty: Septoplasty is a surgical procedure performed entirely through the nostrils, accordingly, no bruising or external signs occur.
+Septoplasty is a surgical procedure performed entirely through the nostrils, accordingly, no bruising or external signs occur.
 The surgery might be combined with a rhinoplasty, in which case the external appearance of the nose is altered and swelling/bruising of the face is evident.
-Septoplasty may also be combined with sinus surgery.
-The time required for the operation averages about one to one and a half hours, depending on the deviation.
-It can be done with a local or a general anesthetic, and is usually done on an outpatient basis.
+Septoplasty may also be combined with sinus surgery if need be and can be done with a local or a general anesthetic; usually done on an outpatient basis.
 After the surgery, nasal packing is inserted to prevent excessive postoperative bleeding.
-During the surgery, badly deviated portions of the septum may be removed entirely, or they may be readjusted and reinserted into the nose.
 If a deviated nasal septum is the sole cause for your chronic sinusitis, relief from this severe disorder will be achieved.